Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Key Insights

-• Part-time Employment decreased by 600 jobs from the previous month and increased by 700 jobs year-over-year.
+• Part-time Employment decreased by 600 jobs from the previous month and decreased by 2,100 jobs year-over-year.

-• Unemployment increased by 500 people from the previous month and increased by 400 compared to the same month last year.
+• Unemployment remained unchanged from the previous month and increased by 300 people compared to the same month last year.

 Workforce Composition by Status

-Part-time Employment decreased by 600 jobs from last month and increased by 700 jobs year-over-year.
+Part-time Employment decreased by 600 jobs from last month and decreased by 2,100 jobs year-over-year.

-The number of Unemployed individuals increased by 500 from the previous month and increased by 400 compared to last year.
+The number of Unemployed individuals remained unchanged from the previous month and increased by 300 people compared to last year.

 Scroll down to explore the data